Healthdirect Free Australian health advice you can count on.

 How is agoraphobia diagnosed?

-Your doctor will ask you about your symptoms.
-Often they will use a detailed questionnaire to do this.
+To diagnose agoraphobia, your doctor will ask you about your symptoms.
 The more detailed answers you can give about what you are experiencing, the better.

-Your doctor might also do some tests of your thinking (psychological tests) and a physical check-up to make sure there is not another problem that is making you feel this way.
+Your doctor will make sure there is not another problem that is making you feel this way.
+They can refer you to a specialist for more help, such as a:

 How is agoraphobia treated?